CloudSlang/docs/tutorial/03_lesson.rst

 For more information, see :ref:`flow` in the DSL reference.

-Tasks
+Steps
 -----

 The next part of our flow will be the workflow.
-The ``workflow`` key maps to a list of all the tasks in the flow.
-We'll start off with just one task, the one that calls our print operation.
-Each task in a workflow starts with a key that is its name.
-We'll call our task ``print_start``.
+The ``workflow`` key maps to a list of all the steps in the flow.
+We'll start off with just one step, the one that calls our print operation.
+Each step in a workflow starts with a key that is its name.
+We'll call our step ``print_start``.

 .. code-block:: yaml